HendrixLyu/AboutMe/README.md

 - 👋 Hi, I’m @HendrixLyu
-- 👀 I’m interested in Data and Machine learning
+- 👀 I’m interested in Data Analyst and Machine learning
 - 🌱 I’m currently learning AI and Data science
 - 💞️ I’m looking to collaborate on ...
-- 📫 My contact detail: lyuhanchi@gmai.com
+- 📫 My contact detail: lyuhanchi@gmail.com

 <!---
 HendrixLyu/HendrixLyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.